launched contactless ordering in 190 select theaters for social distancing efforts, generating 22K+ mobile transactions on go-live weekend

 Feasibility: Expectations – Limitations

-The workflow uses the paradigm and mental modal McDonald and Chick-fil-a have; using a familiar pattern, the user will adapt more quickly.
+Scenarios use the paradigm and mental modal McDonald and Chick-fil-a have; using a familiar pattern, the user will adapt more quickly.

 Even though the deadline was tight, we followed a mental model based on other popular apps‘ patterns.